Gendarmerie

-Some of the more prominent modern gendarmerie organizations include the French National Gendarmerie, French National Guard, Spanish Civil Guard, the Romanian Jandarmeria, Algerian National Gendarmerie, Argentine National Gendarmerie, United States Constabulary, Burkinese National Gendarmerie, Italian Carabinieri, Chilean Carabineros, Moldovan Carabinieri, Royal Netherlands Marechaussee, the Royal Moroccan Gendarmerie, the Portuguese National Republican Guard, Serbian Žandarmerija, Mexican National Guard, Tunisian National Guard, Turkish Gendarmerie and the Royal Canadian Mounted Police/Gendarmerie royale du Canada.
+Similar forces exist in most European countries.
+The European Gendarmerie Force is a structure, aligned with the European Union, that facilitates joint operations.
+A similar concept to gendarmerie exists in Russia in the form of internal troops, which are present in many CIS states.

 Etymology

 The word gendarme is a singular extracted from Old French gens d'armes ([ʒɑ̃ d‿ aʁm]), meaning "men-at-arms".
 From the Late Middle Ages to the Early Modern period, the term referred to a heavily armoured cavalryman of noble birth, primarily serving in the French army.
 The word gained policing connotations only during the French Revolution, when the Maréchaussée of the Ancien Régime was renamed to Gendarmerie.

 Historically, the spelling in English was gendarmery, but now the French spelling gendarmerie is more common.
 The Oxford English Dictionary (OED) uses gendarmery as the principal spelling, whereas Merriam-Webster uses gendarmerie as the principal spelling.